 encoded in UTF-8 or in the specified locale.
 Possible values are

 Appendix D, The

 Legacy-Mixed Encoding (Deprecated) for more details.

 %m (the mini-icon associated with the

-desktop entry, this should be expanded as two arguments,
+desktop entry, this should be expanded as two parameters,

 --miniicon and the content of the

-MiniIcon key, it can also be ignored by
+MiniIcon field, it can also be ignored by

 MiniIcon (small icon for

 program runs in a terminal, any options that should be